Edward Earl Johnson: Execution

 In spite of British lawyer Clive Stafford Smith's attempts for a reprieve, Johnson was executed.
 The documentary team was given access to him until minutes before the execution was carried out.
 A follow-up documentary by Stafford Smith claimed to prove conclusively that Johnson was innocent and had been framed by the police.

-He was pronounced dead at 12:06 a.m. on May 20, 1987, after being put to death in the gas chamber of what was then called Parchman Prison Farm.
-Johnson's final statements echoed his wait for a stay of execution, he stated "Well, I guess no one is going to call.
+Johnson was pronounced dead at 12:06 a.m. on May 20, 1987, after being put to death in the gas chamber of what was then called Parchman Prison Farm.
+The prison warden, Don Cabana, recalled that out of all the condemned prisoners he'd encountered, Johnson was the only one who maintained his innocence to the end.
+He said every other prisoner gave some indication that something bad had happened and that he was there and part of it.
+Shortly before his execution, Johnson told Cabana that he was innocent.
+However, he also said he "regretted the whole situation," had no ill will for anyone, and was relieved that the legal process was coming to a close.

+Johnson's final statement in the gas chamber echoed his wait for a stay of execution: "Well, I guess no one is going to call.
 OK, let's get this over with."
-Don Cabana, the warden of Parchman Prison Farm following Johnson's execution, became outspoken about abolishing capital punishment, believing that an innocent man had been executed.

 It was the second execution by the state of Mississippi since the Gregg v.
 Georgia decision, the first being that of Jimmy Lee Gray, and the 72nd overall in the United States.